thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 The one reason you should still consider using the hardware vendors own tool is speed of delivery.
 Driver and BIOS updates are released instantly, and depending on the hardware vendor, there can be several months delay before they are released via Windows Update.
 That's not neccessarily the fault of Microsoft, it's actually the hardware vendors themselves that decides when and if to release updates via Windows Update.

 ## Getting started - Packaging Dell Command | Update
-In case you don't have Dell Command | Update in Intune, you can steal my .intunewin file <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/Dell-Command-Update-Windows-Universal-Application_0XNVX_WIN_5.2.0_A00.intunewin">here</a> for version 5.2.
+In case you don't have Dell Command | Update in Intune as a Win32 app, you can steal my .intunewin file <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/Dell-Command-Update-Windows-Universal-Application_0XNVX_WIN_5.2.0_A00.intunewin">here</a> for version 5.2.
 Add the app into intune as a Win32 app:
 * Install command: `Dell-Command-Update-Windows-Universal-Application_0XNVX_WIN_5.2.0_A00.EXE /s /l=C:\Windows\Logs\Dell_Command_Update_5.2_exe_installer.log`
 * Uninstall command: `msiexec /X {E40C2C69-CA25-454A-AB4D-C675988EC101} /qn`
 * Required disk space: 500MB